PyO3/pyo3/guide/src/debugging.md

 ## Setting breakpoints in your Rust code

 One of the preferred ways by developers to debug their code is by setting breakpoints.
-This can be achieved in PyO3 by using a debugger like `rust-gdb` or `lldb` with your Python interpreter.
+This can be achieved in PyO3 by using a debugger like `rust-gdb` or `rust-lldb` with your Python interpreter.

+For more information about how to use both `lldb` and `gdb` you can read the [gdb to lldb command map](https://lldb.llvm.org/use/map.html) from the lldb documentation.
 ### Using rust-gdb

 1. Compile your extension with debug symbols: